Adrthegamedev/LawsOfFood/README.md

 # Laws Of Food
-A mod/modpack for orteil's game called "Neverending Legacy."
+A mod for orteil's game called "Neverending Legacy."

 # Info
 Laws of food increases the amount of choices you can choose from in the Rules Of Food trait, including: